Single-use plastic

 Much of the waste that is collected in public waste receptacles or littered in public areas consists of so-called single-use plastic.

-The Single-Use Plastics (SUP) Directive imposes on businesses producing or importing single-use plastic products a so- called producer responsibility.
-The producer responsibility applies to the above product types and covers a inancial responsibility for cleaning up litter.
+The Single-Use Plastics Directive (also called SUP Directive) imposes on companies producing or importing single-use plastic products a so-called producer responsibility.
+The producer responsibility applies to the above product types and covers a financial responsibility for cleaning up litter.

-This means that businesses placing this type of products on the market must inance a share of the costs for public cleansing, collection, and disposal.
+This means that if you put this type of products on the market you must finance a share of the costs for public cleansing, collection, and disposal.

 Yes, the following products are already subjected to a sales ban as there are substitution options: